Lime for your Flakes: How Does Lemon Help Get Rid of Dandruff?

 There are many lemon-based DIY home remedies for dandruff.
 You can remove dandruff with lemon but there is one thing that you need to keep in mind, these remedies have to be applied at least twice a week and need to be continued for at least three weeks to obtain any significant results.
 You can try using lemon for dandruff problems in any of these ways:

 - Henna with lemon juice, tea water, and coffee powder

 Take 4 teaspoons each of lemon juice and coffee powder, 1 raw egg, and henna powder (depending on the length of your hair) and prepare a mix.

 Prepare tea water by boiling tea leaves.
 Strain the tea water.
 Add it to the mixture once it cools down

 Make it into a thick paste.
 Apply this mixture and rinse it once it dries up.
 This pack is helpful if you want to control the oiliness in your hair.
 Both henna and lemon control the oil production of the sebaceous glands.

 - Lemon and Aloe Vera Hair Mask:

 Sometimes the acidic nature of lemon might irritate the skin.
-Aloe vera balances this with its moisturising properties.
+Aloe vera balances this with its moisturizing properties.
 Take 1 tablespoon each of aloe vera gel and lemon juice.
 Mix the aloe vera gel (freshly extracted) with lemon juice.
 Apply this to your scalp.
 Let it stay for an hour.
 Rinse it off with a mild shampoo.
-Avoid using a conditioner till your dandruff issues are resolved.

 - Apple Cider Vinegar and Lemon